“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 George Weidler (married 1946-1949)

-Doris’ second husband, saxophonist George Weidler, was the brother of child actress Virginia Weidler, best known for expertly playing Katharine Hepburn’s younger sister in The Philadelphia Story (1940).
+Doris’ second husband, saxophonist George Weidler, was the brother of child actress Virginia Weidler, best known for playing Katharine Hepburn’s younger sister in The Philadelphia Story (1940).
 Doris met the handsome saxophonist when she joined back up with Les Brown’s band following her divorce from Al Jorden.

-It’s very possible that George just wasn’t mature enough for marriage at the time, and that this immaturity influenced his decision to leave Doris once it became apparent that her star as a singer was rising faster than his as a musician.
+It’s possible that George just wasn’t mature enough for marriage at the time, and that this immaturity influenced his decision to leave Doris once it became apparent that her star as a singer was rising faster than his as a musician.

 In her autobiography, Doris analyzed that Weidler probably felt he was on his way to becoming “Mr. Doris Day.”
 So he ‘Dear John-ed’ Doris from Los Angeles while she completed a solo singing gig in New York that Weidler himself had encouraged her to accept…